nadrane/blog/source/_posts/scraping-the-web-with-puppeteer-lessons-learned.md

 ## Brace Yourself for Flaky Behavior

 Working with Puppeteer was an exercise in guesswork.
 Given the same inputs, Puppeteer did not always produce the same outputs<sup>[1](#footnote1)</sup>.
-This flaky behavior made the project unnecessarily challenging and required me to do additional engineering to increase reliability, which was a frustrating considering the alternative.
+This flaky behavior made the project unnecessarily challenging and required me to do additional engineering to increase reliability, which was frustrating considering the alternative.

 ## Puppeteer Was Completely Unnecessary